 Guests can also book a separate tour at their Estate Olive Mill (founded in 2003), an olive oil production facility located on the other side of Rutherford Cross Road (a 2-3 minute drive from the winery).
 Or if you are tight on time you can show up without needing an appointment to do a quicker olive oil tasting.
 Along with Long Meadow Ranch this mill is only one of two operated by Napa wineries and of the two, this is by far the most accessible.
 No other producers make olive oil here – all production is for Round Pond’s use only.

-You can also book a separate tour at their Estate Olive Mill, their olive oil production facility which is located across Rutherford Cross Road from the actual winery.
-This is a sit down tasting of their olive oils, vinegars and syrups as well as a tour of their small production facility.
+A sit down tasting includes samples of several olive oils, vinegar and syrups as well as a tour of their small production facility.
 If you’ve seen typical winery production equipment you will immediately recognize that the production equipment here is a bit different.
-Their vinegars are initially made as still wine then a culture is added to the wine to convert the alcohol into vinegar and once vinegar, it is aged in oak for up to 10 months before being released.
+Their vinegar is initially made as still wine then a culture is added to the wine to convert the alcohol into vinegar and once vinegar, it is aged in oak for up to 10 months before being released.

 Olive oils on the other hand see a much faster to “product” time than either wine or vinegar – as in about 3.5 hours from harvest to production to bottling.
 There is no aging needed.

-They grow both Spanish and Italian olive trees on the property (some 2,800 trees) and a couple of interesting olive oils are those infused with Meyer Lemons and Blood oranges.
+Both Spanish and Italian olive trees are grown on the property (some 2,800 trees over 12 acres) and a couple of interesting olive oils are those infused with Meyer Lemons and Blood oranges.
 Also select syrups available for purchase.
 During select summer months they offer drop in hours 11-4pm, the so called “Splash and Dash” where appointments are not needed.
-This is a great way to end a day and take a break from what has probably been a full day of wine tasting!
+This is a great way to end a day and take a break from what has probably been a full day of wine tasting.

 They maintain an electric vehicle charging station on site.
-For more information, visit: www.roundpond.com
+For more information and or to join their wine club, visit: www.roundpond.com